 Top Reasons for Claim Denials in Healthcare

-• Missing or Incorrect Patient Information: Errors in the patient’s demographics, such as name, date of birth or insurance details, can trigger claim denials.
+- Missing or Incorrect Patient Information: Errors in demographics like name, DOB, or insurance details.

 The Cost of Claim Denials

-Insurance claim denials represent a significant financial burden for healthcare providers, particularly when it comes to high-cost treatments.
-The process of appealing these denials is not only time-consuming but also costly.
+Insurance claim denials represent a significant financial burden for healthcare providers, especially for high-cost treatments.
+The appeal process is both time-consuming and expensive.

 Key Differences Between Soft Denials and Hard Denials